telerik/winforms-docs/telerik-presentation-framework/tooltips-and-screentips/screen-tips.md

 position: 3
 ---

+# Screen Tips

-__Screen Tip__ is a UI feature in which a small window appears when the mouse cursor is hovered over a particular element.
+__Screen Tip__ is a UI feature which consists of a small window that appears when the mouse cursor is hovered over a particular element.
 By default each control has a __ScreenTipNeeded__ event which is fired when the mouse hovers over the various elements inside the control.
-The screen tip extends the tooltips functionality because it can show many elements including images.
+The screen tip extends the tooltips functionality because it can show many different elements including images.

 >caption Figure 1: A ScreenTip in RadGridView.